Nursing Homes in Alaska

 Short-term Care: ER Visits

 This indicates the number of emergency room visits per thousand days of short-term care.
-There is usually a correlation between staying out of the emergency room and the quality of rehabilitation.
+There is generally a correlation between staying out of the emergency room and the quality of short-term care.

 Short-term Care: Facilitates Functional Improvement